Learn-Live/MachineLearning_Studying/readme.md

 # programming in practice

-In this repository I will write down the issues what I met in projects.
+In this repository I will write down the issues what I met in learning.

-- all the source codes are based on python version after python3.6.x
+all the source codes are based on python version after python3.6.x

-nn
+- Python3

+- Pytorch

+- plot